adamcrosby/aws-cis-scanner/readme.md

 Please feel free to open issues (and include any output/stack trace), or submit PRs.

 Finally, this was a project designed to help me learn the Go language, so, sorry if the code makes your eyes bleed, I'm sure it's highly non-idiomatic.

+For more info, contact the author @ adam[at]stigian.com